bitdessin/PyDAIR/docs/implementation.rst

 stats action
 ============

-:command:`stats` command is to calculate V, D, and J segment usage frequencies, and to summarize the distribution of length of CDR3 segment.
+:command:`stats` command is used for summarizing V, D, and J segment usage frequencies, and the distribution of length of CDR3 segment.
-The analysis results are saved into TSV (tab-delimited) files.
+The summarized results are saved into TSV (tab-delimited) files.
-In addition, the analysis results are visualized with some charts in an HTML report.
+In addition, the summarized results are visualized with some charts in an HTML report.